 - Are you connected via DSL?
 On a DSL connection, an incorrect Maximum Transmission Unit (MTU) setting will still allow many sites to work fine, but can cause problems connecting to more complex sites like the MailChimp application.
 Try lowering your MTU settings, or contacting your ISP about how to do so.

 Certain account statuses can also cause issues when logging in to your account.

 - Has your account been activated?
-When you signed up for MailChimp an email was sent with an activation link that we use to verify your email address.
-If that activation link was not clicked, your username and password won't be active yet.
+When you signed up for MailChimp, an email was sent with an activation link that we use to verify your email address.
+If that activation link was not clicked, your username and password won't be active.

-For security purposes, MailChimp allows only 10 attempts at processing your login information before we'll lock your account for a short bit.
+For security purposes, MailChimp allows only 10 attempts to log in to your account before we'll lock your account for a short time.
 If you have trouble remembering your password and get locked out, wait 5 minutes and then request a password reset from the login screen to be sure you have the correct information.